Living organisms use energy in a radically different way than immune cells in vitro.

 How do the cells get energy?

-On the one hand, we distinguish anabolism, which represents all the biosynthetic pathways of cellular constituents, and on the other hand, catabolism, which represents all the pathways of degradation of these cellular constituents into small molecules to release them. energy by oxidation or to rebuild other cellular constituents.
+On the one hand, we distinguish anabolism, which represents all the biosynthetic pathways of cellular constituents, and on the other hand, catabolism, which represents all the pathways of degradation of these cellular constituents into small molecules to release their energy by oxidation or to rebuild other cellular constituents.

 Catabolism can be differentiated between aerobic and anaerobic respiration.
 Aerobic respiration includes glycolysis, oxidative decarboxylation of pyruvate, citric acid cycle, oxidative phosphorylation.